155 Dunlop St W.

 Unplug it.
 Remember, when the cord is plugged into an outlet, it is energized even if the device is off.
 Better to disconnect and be safe, especially when sleeping or when leaving the room or house.

-appliances are caused more often by user error than by manufacturer defects.
+Fires on cooking appliances are caused more often by user error than by manufacturer defects.
 A few basic tips we recommend you implement as house rules in your home:

 Stay in the kitchen when you’re cooking.
 Unattended cooking is one of the most common causes of household fires.
 BFES hears it all the time: “I only left the room for a minute!”
 Consider using an electric deep-fryer instead of a pot on the stove to make fries.